axtell5000/face-recognition-frontend/README.md

-THe Front End of the face recognition project uses React and Tachyons
+The Front End of the face recognition project uses React and Tachyons

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).